yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

   classified into `output_web/override`).

-Results: see folder `output_web/override` for the results about the comparison for both the two filtering strategies discussed in the paper:
+Results: see folder `output_web/override` for the results about the comparison for the two filtering strategies discussed in the paper:
 `same_nb_as_static_comparison_stats.txt` and
 `chrome_filtering_comparison_stats.txt`.
 They can directly be compared to the results in Table 5 of our paper.